Jahvid Best: Professional career

-2010 NFL Draft
+Pre-draft

 At the NFL Scouting Combine, Best tied for the sixth fastest overall 40 yard dash time and was the fastest among running backs.

+2010 season

-He was selected in a pick trade from the Minnesota Vikings by the Detroit Lions 30th overall in the 2010 NFL Draft.
+Best was selected in a pick trade from the Minnesota Vikings by the Detroit Lions 30th overall in the 2010 NFL draft.
 Regarding the pick, Lions head coach Jim Schwartz said, "Some people watch adult videos on their computer...
 I go to YouTube and watch Jahvid Best highlight clips.
 That’s what gets me aroused."

-Detroit Lions

-2010 season

 Best signed a five-year, $9.8 million contract with the Lions on July 30.

-Best started 15 games, scoring his first career NFL rushing touchdowns in the regular season opener on September 12 against the Chicago Bears.
+Best started 9 games, scoring his first career NFL rushing touchdowns in the regular season opener on September 12 against the Chicago Bears.
 His best game of the season came the following week in a 35–32 loss to the Philadelphia Eagles, where he had 78 rushing yards, two rushing touchdowns, and 154 receiving yards, including a 75-yard touchdown reception.
 He had more limited production for the rest of the season mainly due to a turf toe injury, with a career-low two rushing yards in Week 11 against the Dallas Cowboys, and did not score any further rushing touchdowns, although he had a 53-yard receiving touchdown against the Miami Dolphins in Week 16 during the Lions' four-game winning streak.
 Overall, he appeared in 16 games, of which he started nine.
 He finished with 171 carries for 555 rushing yards and four rushing touchdowns to go along with 58 receptions for 487 receiving yards and two receiving touchdowns.